 There’s no telling what could happen in the future—one moment you’re with your colleagues laughing at some joke when suddenly, someone’s collapsing because of a heart attack.
 Unfortunately, happenings like these are more common than you thought.
-According to the Centers for Disease and Prevention Control, about 800,000 Americans suffer from sudden cardiac arrest, in which 605,000 are first-time cases.
+According to the Centers for Disease and Prevention Control, about 800,000 Americans suffer from sudden cardiac arrest, of which 605,000 are first-time cases.

 In life-threatening situations like these, you might be wondering if you could do something to possibly, in your own little way, help save someone’s life.
 Fortunately, there’s a way you can do so—by learning Basic Life Support, or BLS.